HengPan2007/MethSig-tmp/README.md

 | depthT | promoter sequencing depth of tumor samples |
 | ncpgT | number of CpGs in promoter of tumor samples |

-*z-score normalization is performed to all the covariates in the input matrix.

-#### RRBS data alignment and processing
-RRBS data were aligned and processed as described in our published book chapter (Pan et al., Cancer Systems Biology, 2018).

-#### DHcR
-Promoter (defined as ± 2kb windows centered on Refseq transcription start site) hypermethylation was measured using differentially hypermethylated cytosine ratio (DHcR), defined as the ratio of hypermethylated cytosines (HCs) to the total number of promoter CpGs profiled.
-HCs of each sample were defined as CpGs at which DNAme is statistically higher than the average DNAme of control samples (false discovery rate=20%, Chi-squared test).
-Only CpGs with read depth greater than 10 reads were included in the analysis.
-RRBS data of matched normal tissues were used as control samples.

-#### PDR
-If all the CpGs on a specific read are methylated, or all of the CpGs on a read are unmethylated, the read is classified as concordant; otherwise it is classified as discordant.
-At each CpG, the PDR is equal to the number of discordant reads that cover that location divided by the total number of read that cover that location.
-The PDR of promoter is given by averaging the values of individual CpGs, as calculated for all CpGs within the promoter of interest with read depth greater than 10 reads and that are covered by reads that contain at least 4 CpGs.

 ## Usage
 pBeta: Estimate expected hypermethylation of tumor sample (expected DHcR) and evaluate if observed DHcR is significantly higher than expected DHcR.